pat/blog/_posts/2025-05-06-saml-ruby-service-provider.markdown

 ### The way back in

-The above `new` action sends visitors off to the IdP - but then you'll want an endpoint for their return.
+The above <code>new</code> action sends visitors off to the IdP - but then you'll want an endpoint for their return.
 It could look something like the following:

 ```ruby
 class SAMLController < Application Controller